franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/README.md

 On the webVNET resource menu, in Settings, select **Peerings**.

-On the Peerings page, in webVNET-to-appVNET, verify that the Peering status is **Connected**.
+On the Peerings page, in webVNET-to-appVNET, verify that the Peering status is **Connected** ✅

 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/cf3a2150-bd07-4114-b14e-73d709c1f447" height="80%" width="80%" alt="9"/><br />